warptools/zapps/README.md

 You can also find the chat bridged to Libera IRC.
 If you don't want to use Matrix, and you also don't have a preferred IRC client, you can use this one: https://web.libera.chat/gamja/#warpforge

-This spec's source code is on GitHub: https://github.com/warpsys/zapps
+This site's source code is on GitHub: https://github.com/warptools/zapps